 Iron On Transfer Paper

 The next method involves using an iron on embroidery pencil and transfer paper.
 This pencil is great if you don’t have a lightbox or window to work with because you can draw your design onto a piece of tracing paper and then iron the pattern directly onto the fabric!

 Just remember that your image will be a mirror image when doing this so make sure any text is backward on your stencil!
 Also, this stencil will not come off so if you’re concerned about the stencil showing through your embroidery work, I’d go with another transfer method.

 - Place tracing paper over the design you want to transfer.

-- Trace with a normal pencil first *** do not use the iron on pencil because you will be inverting the image and tracing it in the next step.
-You’ll get the iron on pencil all over the iron if you do this!
+- Trace with a pen first (DO NOT use the iron on pencil because you will be inverting the image and tracing it in the next step.
+You’ll get the iron on pencil all over the iron if you do this!)

 - Flip the tracing paper over and trace the design (which will now be a mirror image) with the iron on pencil, pressing firmly.

 - Make sure to shake and wipe away any leftover pencil shavings as these will be transferred to the fabric if you don’t.

 - Place the tracing paper face down onto the piece of fabric.
 You may want to pin it to the fabric or make sure to hold firmly so the design doesn’t move when using the iron.